AntonioFasano/BloomR/README.md

 ### For the impatient

-Download [bloomr.build.R](https://raw.githubusercontent.com/AntonioFasano/BloomR/master/bloomr.build.R) (as text file, *not as an HTML file*, and make sure your browser does not change ".R" extension to ".html" or ".txt") and under R for Windows issue:
+Download [bloomr.build.R](https://raw.githubusercontent.com/AntonioFasano/BloomR/master/bloomr.build.R) (as a text file, *not as a HTML file*, and make sure your browser does not change ".R" extension to ".html" or ".txt").
+In the console of R for Windows issue:

 	source("path\to\bloomr.build.R")
 	makeBloomR("path\to\workDir")

-You will find your portable BloomR directory  inside your `workDir`.
+You will find your portable BloomR directory  inside `workDir`.

 **Browser oddities**

 Downloading a file _as is_  from you browser can be tangled.
-Anyway choosing Text or All-Files in the save-as option from the save dialog, should do the trick.
+Anyway, choosing Text or All-Files in the save-as option from the save dialog should do the trick.
 Then, double quoting the file name should give the proper extension, without extra suffix.
-Anyway, in as far as the format is text (not HTML), even if you get a distorted name like "bloomr_build_R.txt", you can always adjust the `source()`-path accordingly.
+Anyway, in as far as the format is text (not HTML), even if you get a distorted name, like "bloomr_build_R.txt", you can always adjust the `source()`-path accordingly.
-Yes, bowsers are strange sometmes.
+Yes, bowsers are strange sometimes.

 ### More options and requirements